Private Health Insurance in Korea: What the Official Rules Prove

 Does NHIS publish a ₩1 billion private-insurance exemption threshold?

-Not in the official sources used for this seal.
+Not in the official sources used here.
 This guide no longer publishes that number.
 NHIS's official English wording is equivalent medical benefits, not a public fixed lifetime-coverage threshold.

 Show all 5 questions